 So how can I sell my house and still continue to earn money from it?

 1.)
-The most common way with the lease amount of headaches and complications is Seller Financing AKA Owner Financing.
+The most common way with the least amount of headaches and complications is Seller Financing AKA Owner Financing.

 When you seller finance a house, You can continue to earn principal and interest payments on the note over time.
 All the terms are NEGOTIABLE between the seller and the buyer.

 You may also be able to spread out tax liability over time (Speak with your CPA about this).

 When you seller finance the property, you also don’t have to deal with maintenance, repairs, property taxes (make sure the new owner is paying the taxes though!), and insurance (make sure the new owner carries adequate insurance and adds you as an additional insured).
 If you were a landlord of the property and rented it out to tenants, you would have to pay for property insurance, taxes, and maintenance.
 It’s not for everyone but it can be an option to continue to earn money from a property over time without the headaches of property ownership.

 WHAT IF THE BORROWER GETS DELINQUENT?!
 Well that’s absolutely a risk that might happen… Anything can happen… If you properly vet the borrower ahead of time you can mitigate a lot of that risk.
 If you owner financed the home directly to us, and investor.
 We’re going to do everything we can to ensure the payments are made.
 If you’re not getting paid, that means we’re not getting paid.
 I want that paycheck too!

 Foreclosure is a relatively easy and fast process in GA since we’re a non-judicial foreclosure state.